ajitrajasekharan/JPTDP_wrapper/README.md

 Note: This is required for unsupervised [NER](https://github.com/ajitrajasekharan/unsupervised_NER)

-* Installation

-      $ pip install unidecode
-      $ cd POS_wrapper
-      $ make

-* Then execute run_server.sh to expose this wrapper as a HTTP service
+* cd POS_wrapper; Then execute run_server.sh to expose this wrapper as a HTTP service

 Confirm installation of both servers work by